buzzer-re/Write-ups/2020/Hackthebox/Machine - Sauna/README.md

 |_  start_date: N/A
 ```

-This also create a xml file that we can use to other porpuse like create an report or search for CVE's with [searchsploit](https://www.exploit-db.com/searchsploit), but this is not our case.
+This also create a xml file that we can use for other purpouses like creating an report or search for CVE's with [searchsploit](https://www.exploit-db.com/searchsploit), but this is not our case.

-We already know that this are serving an Web Page, but now we have more information provided by nmap:
+We already know that these are serving an Web Page, but now we have more information provided by nmap:

 * This server also host an entire AD service with LDAP, Kerberos and WinRM.
 * The domain name is EGOTISTICAL-BANK.LOCAL